NebulousLabs/glyphcheck/README.md

 much of an exploit, but creative minds can no doubt devise something more dangerous.

-Security-concious projects should run `glyphcheck` on all code submitted for review.
+Security-conscious projects should run `glyphcheck` on all code submitted for review.
 This is easily accomplished by adding the following lines to your `.travis.yml` or `appveyor.yml`: